 So far, all the methodologies and architectures we have discussed were task-specific, i.e., plain image segmentation, video segmentation, prompt segmentation, etc. Each of these models has state-of-the-art results on their respective tasks, but it is challenging to deploy multiple models because of hardware costs and limited resources.

 To solve this, Li et al. (2024) have introduced OMG-seg, an all-in-one segmentation model that can perform various segmentation tasks.
-The model is a transformer-based encoder-decoder architecture that supports over ten distinct tasks, including semantic, instance, and panoptic segmentation and their video counterparts.
+The model is a transformer-based encoder-decoder architecture that supports over ten distinct segmentation tasks, including semantic, instance, and panoptic segmentation, as well as their video counterparts.
 It can also handle prompt-driven tasks, interactive segmentation, and open-vocabulary settings for easy generalization.

 The segmentation classes included in the framework are as follows: